Managing Constipation in the Older Adult

 What is Constipation?

-Constipation is often defined as having fewer than three bowel movements a week (Mayo Clinic 2021).
+Constipation is often defined as having fewer than three bowel movements a week (Better Health Channel 2024).

-It also encompasses the passing of hard, dry bowel motions that are infrequent, difficult to pass, or both (Better Health Channel 2014).
+It also encompasses the passing of hard, dry bowel motions or straining to defecate (Better Health Channel 2024; AMBOSS 2023).

-Constipation can usually be prevented and treated by maintaining a high fibre diet, increasing water intake and exercising regularly (Better Health Channel 2014).
+Constipation can usually be prevented and treated by maintaining a high-fibre diet, increasing water intake and exercising regularly (Better Health Channel 2024).

 older woman experiencing constipation